 Contact Julie Larios.

 Sydney Lea is Poet Laureate of Vermont.
 He founded New England Review in 1977 and edited it till 1989.
 His poetry collection Pursuit of a Wound (University of Illinois Press, 2000) was one of three finalists for the Pulitzer Prize for poetry.
 Another collection, To the Bone: New and Selected Poems, was co-winner of the 1998 Poets’ Prize.
-In 1989, Lea also published the novel A Place in Mind with Scribner, and the book is still available in paper from Story Line Press.
+In 1989, Lea also published the novel A Place in Mind with Scribner.
 His 1994 collection of naturalist essays, Hunting the Whole Way Home, was re-issued in paper by the Lyons Press in 2003.
 Lea has received fellowships from the Rockefeller, Fulbright and Guggenheim Foundations, and has taught at Dartmouth, Yale, Wesleyan, Vermont College of Fine Arts and Middlebury College, as well as at Franklin College in Switzerland and the National Hungarian University in Budapest.
 His stories, poems, essays and criticism have appeared in The New Yorker, The Atlantic, The New Republic, The New York Times, Sports Illustrated and many other periodicals, as well as in more than forty anthologies.
 His selection of literary essays, A Hundred Himalayas, was published by the University of Michigan Press in September, and Skyhorse Publications just released A North Country Life: Tales of Woodsmen, Waters and Wildlife.
-His eleventh poetry collection, I Was Thinking of Beauty, is due out in April from Four Way Books.
+His eleventh poetry collection, I Was Thinking of Beauty, was published in 2013 by Four Way Books.

 Nance Van Winckel is the author of six collections of poems, including After A Spell, winner of the 1999 Washington State Governor’s Award for Poetry, and the recently released Pacific Walkers (U. of Washington Press, 2013).
 She is the recipient of two NEA Poetry Fellowships and awards from the Poetry Society of America, Poetry, and Prairie Schooner.
 Recent poems appear in The Pushcart Prize Anthology, The Southern Review, Poetry Northwest, Crazyhorse, Field, and Gettysburg Review.
 She is also the author of four collections of linked short stories and a recent recipient of a Christopher Isherwood Fiction Fellowship.
 Boneland, her newest book of fiction, is just out with U. of Oklahoma Press.
 Her stories have been published in AGNI, The Massachusetts Review, The Sun, and Kenyon Review.
 Nance’s photo-collage work has appeared in Handsome Journal, The Cincinnati Review, Em, Dark Sky, Diode, Ilk, and Western Humanities Review.
 New visual work and an essay on poetry and photography appear in Poetry Northwest and excerpts from a collage novel are forthcoming in Hotel Amerika and The Kenyon Review Online.
 Click this link to see a collection of Nance Van Winckel’s mash-ups of poetry and photography, which she calls photoems.
 She is Professor Emerita in Eastern Washington University’s graduate creative writing program, as well as a faculty member of Vermont College of Fine Arts low-residency MFA program.
 She lives near Spokane, Washington with her husband, the artist Rik Nelson.
 Her personal web page is here.